Lucas Museum of Narrative Art announces 2026 opening date

-When the Lucas Museum opens in 2025, it will not be a Star Wars museum.
-Instead, the 300,000-square-foot building will be a first-of-its-kind institution devoted to the meaning and impact of narrative art, of which the “Star Wars” saga is certainly an example.
+Originally scheduled to open in 2025, the Lucas Museum of Narrative Art has announced it will now open on Sept.
+22, 2026, but it will not be a Star Wars museum.
+Instead, the first-of-its-kind institution is devoted to the meaning and impact of storytelling, of which the “Star Wars” saga is certainly an example.

 “We believe that narrative art can connect us and help shape a more just society,” said Director and CEO Sandra Jackson-Dumont.
 “As a result, every element of this institution contributes to that idea, [including] the campus with its iconic building and […] the wonderfully evolving collection of narrative art that features multifaceted perspectives through the stories humans have told throughout history.”